ideyedi/ideyedi/README.md

 - AI, AI System Optimization

 Skills
-- Familiar with Java and Python, previously used Go
+- Familiar with Java and Python
 - Experiences in back-end framework SpringBoot, FastAPI and Flask
 - Experiences with public cloud that are AWS, GCP
 - Experiences in machine learning framework Pytorch and Tensorflow